carbon-design-system/carbon-elements/packages/colors/README.md

 const { black, blue, warmGray } = require('@carbon/colors');
 ```

-Each color swatch is exported as a variable, and each color is expected as an object that can be called
+Each color swatch is exported as a variable, and each color name is also exported as an object that can be called
 by specifying grade, for example:

 ```js